krishpop/trifinger_simulation/docs/simreal/simwithreal.rst

 **********************************************************************************
-Switching between the Real Robot and the Simulated Robot in trifinger_simulation
+Switching between the Real Robot and Simulation
 **********************************************************************************

 We have designed the entire `trifinger_simulation` package with the